ehanahamed/quizfreely/docs/dev/production/api-setup.md

 ## Production setup for api

-You should probably create a user first, for our production server we made an unprivileged user, `quizfreely`, to run the server processes, with a home dir/folder at `/home/quizfreely/`: (our systemd service/unit which we configure later will use this user)
+You should probably create a user first.
+For our production server we made an unprivileged user, `quizfreely`, to run the server processes, with a home dir/folder at `/home/quizfreely/`: (our systemd service/unit which we configure later will use this user)
 ```bash
 sudo useradd -m -s /bin/bash quizfreely
 ```